 The tradition of wearing Greek letters has been passed down for decades.
 By proudly displaying your letters across your chest you are identifying yourself as part of an exclusive community – the Greeks.
 It has become an honor, and a privilege, to be able to wear letters across campuses nationwide.

 Some chapters have restrictions on who can wear these letters.
 Some chapters allow pledges to wear the Tackle Twill or “double applique” letters, while others do not and keep this as an honor for initiated members only.
 This right is unique to each chapter, and varies across campuses.

 Members are also expected to behave honorably while wearing letters, as they are representing their organization in public.
-How you carry yourself in your Greek apparel reflects on your chapter, and should not be taken lightly.
+How you carry yourself in your fraternity and sorority apparel reflects on your chapter, and should not be taken lightly.